simple2d/simple2d/README.md

 window->background.a = 1.0;
 ```

-Event callback functions can also be changed anytime – more on that below.
-Many values can also be read from the `Window` structure, see the [simple2d.h](include/simple2d.h) header file for details.
+Callback functions can also be changed anytime – more on that below.
+Many values can also be read from the `Window` structure, see the [`simple2d.h`](include/simple2d.h) header file for details.

-When you're done with the window, close it to free allocated memory and shut down drawing and audio subsystems:
+When you're done with the window, shut down media subsystems and free allocated memory using:

 ```c
 S2D_FreeWindow(window);